 Getting Your Used or Salvage Car Through U.S. Customs

-Provided everything checks out, the vehicle will then be cleared by customs and then loaded onto the ship.
+Provided everything checks out, the vehicle will then clear by customs and then loaded onto the ship.
 Should you have any further questions about clearing U.S. Customs, please consult their website.

 Getting Your Used or Salvage Car Through Kenyan Customs

-When handling import duties, taxes, and documents, everything will be provided directly to this clearing agent.
+When handling import duties, taxes, and documents, provide everything to a clearing agent.
 This agent will then in turn use Kenya’s Simba 2005 system to process all the necessary documentation and payments.

 When dealing with the licensed customs agent, you will need to provide the following documentation:

 - An Import Declaration Form

 - An Authentic and Original Logbook from the Vehicle’s Country of Origin (See Below)